karl-sjogren/umbraco-aspire/README.md

 # Umbraco Aspire Example

-This repository contains an example of how to set up Umbraco Aspire with Azure Key Vault and Azure Blob Storage for media files.
+This repository contains an example of how to set up Umbraco with Aspire and then doing some extra stuff for fun.